 - Cloud-based SaaS.
 Cloud computing also allows service providers to scale their recurring revenue base and ultimately enhance their valuation to potential acquirers.
 Continuum, which was acquired by Thoma Bravo as described here, has the ability to provide its 5,800 – and growing – partners a SaaS-based platform as a solution to maintain, support, and monitor IT infrastructure and other intelligent devices.
 With 5,800 partners in a highly fragmented industry, it’s clear to see the potential before them.

 - Cloud-based supply.
 Cloud computing opens up capabilities for businesses in asset tracking, including inventory, returns, and expense management; synergy and sharing; and education, which are top priorities for businesses, small, medium, and large.
 Other markets include cloud-based telephony, software, and call centers, which are critical points of concern for companies as these are a huge part of their IT support for their core business.
+Learn about five cloud-based call center phone systems for business.

 Cloud computing in action